Haifa Wehbe

+Haifa Wehbe is celebrated as an icon of Arabic beauty, widely recognized for setting the standard of what is considered a "beautiful" Arab woman.
+Her looks have been considered to be so influential inspiring many Arab women to emulate her appearance popularizing the term "Haifa Wehbe lookalikes" (شبيهات هيفاء وهبي).

-She has been among the highest-selling and most successful female Middle Eastern woman in the world, She was ranked 8th on the list of the 99 most “desirable women” according to Askmen.com.
-During her career, she won many awards in the category of actresses, singers and performers.
+She has been among the highest-selling and most successful Middle Eastern woman in the world, and has won many awards in the category of actresses, singers and performers.
 She has released seven studio albums, and made her acting debut in the 2008 Pepsi-produced film Sea of Stars.
 In 2006, Wehbe was on People Magazine's 50 most beautiful people list.
-Wehbe is also the 2nd richest celebrity in the Arab world, with a reported estimated wealth of over $57 million.
+She was also ranked 8th on the list of the "99 most desirable women" of 2006 by Askmen.com.
+Wehbe is the second richest Arab celebrity, with a reported estimated wealth of over $57 million.

-In 1991, at the age of eighteen, she was chosen as Miss South Lebanon, and the holder of the title of Miss Lebanon for the year 1992, but the title was withdrawn from her because of her violation of the laws of the competition, as she was married and a mother.
+In 1991, at the age of sixteen, she was chosen as Miss South Lebanon, and the holder of the title of Miss Lebanon for the year 1992, but the title was withdrawn from her because of her violation of the laws of the competition, as she was married and a mother.
 She began her life as a model and also participated as a model in several video clips and television commercials, then worked as a broadcaster on the Arab Radio and Television Network in 1999, and presented her first albums in 2001 and presented many albums and performed several concerts in many Arab countries.
-She entered the field of acting as a guest of honor in the movie Bahr Al Nojoum in 2008, and in 2009 she was chosen to star in the movie Dokan Shehata, which was directed by Khaled Youssef.
+She entered the field of acting as a guest of honor in the film Bahr Al Nojoum in 2008, and in 2009 she was chosen to star in the film Dokan Shehata, which was directed by Khaled Youssef.